-Standard components from Festo are versatile in application—even in unusual contexts such as the LHC particle collider or a superfast buttonhole machine.
+Standard components from Festo are used for a variety of applications, including some in unusual settings such as the LHC particle accelerator or a superfast buttonhole machine.

 Flexible, yet standardised